srhemdev/FileList/README.md

 # File List App
-  File List App is a simple app which contains a list of files.
+  File List App is a simple app built using React Framework.
+It displays a list of files.
 It consists of a table and a header.
 The table displays list of all the files and each individual file details.
 The header shows the total number of selected files as well as a download button.
 You can single/multi select/deselect the files.
 Only available files can be dowloaded.
 On clicking the download button a modal shows up which shows the list of downloadable(available) files.

 ## Steps
 - In order to clone the File List app type `git clone https://github.com/srhemdev/FileList.git` from your terminal.
 Alternatively you can just download the zip file.